GPU Acceleration of SQL Analytics on Compressed Data: Logical Operations

 \subsection{Operating on Composite \textit{MaskColumn}s}

-To apply the previously described logical operators to Composite (Plain + Index, or RLE + Index) masks, we extend our approach accordingly.
-A key observation is that a Composite \textit{MaskColumn} layout is essentially an OR operation between mask tensors.
-This allows us to leverage Boolean algebra (De Morgan's Law, Associative and Distributive rules) to rewrite logical operations on Composite masks.
-Let $m(RLE)$ and $m(Index)$ represent the RLE and Index tensors of Composite mask $m$. \begin{myitemize}
+The previous sections discussed logical operations for non-composite \textit{MaskColumn}s.
+We now extend these operations to Composite masks (Plain + Index, or RLE + Index).
+Rather than implementing specialized operators for each composite configuration, we leverage a key insight: Composite \textit{MaskColumn}s can be conceptualized as the disjunction (OR operation) of their constituent mask tensors.
+This observation enables us to decompose logical operations on Composite masks into sequences of operations on their individual components, thereby reusing our existing non-composite operators.
+We apply Boolean algebra identities—specifically De Morgan's Laws~\cite{demorgan1847formal}, along with Associative and Distributive properties—to systematically transform these operations.
+Let $m^{rle}$ and $m^{idx}$ denote the RLE and Index components of Composite mask $m$, respectively. \begin{myitemize}

-\item \textbf{NOT}: $\neg (m_1(RLE) \vee m_1(Index)) = (\neg m_1(RLE)) \wedge (\neg m_1(Index))$
+\item \textbf{NOT}: $\neg (m_1^{rle} \vee m_1^{idx}) = (\neg m_1^{rle}) \wedge (\neg m_1^{idx})$

-\item \textbf{OR}: $(m_1(RLE) \vee m_1(Index)) \vee (m_2(RLE) \vee m_2(Index))$\\ $= (m_1(RLE) \vee m_2(RLE)) \vee (m_1(Index) \vee m_2(Index))$
+\item \textbf{OR}: $(m_1^{rle} \vee m_1^{idx}) \vee (m_2^{rle} \vee m_2^{idx}) = (m_1^{rle} \vee m_2^{rle}) \vee (m_1^{idx} \vee m_2^{idx})$

-\item \textbf{AND}:$(m_1(RLE) \vee m_1(Index)) \wedge (m_2(RLE) \vee m_2(Index))$\\ $= (m_1(RLE) \wedge m_2(RLE)) \vee (m_1(RLE) \wedge m_2(Index)) \vee (m_1(Index) \wedge m_2(RLE)) \vee (m_1(Index) \wedge m_2(Index))$
+\item \textbf{AND}:$(m_1^{rle} \vee m_1^{idx}) \wedge (m_2^{rle} \vee m_2^{idx})$\\ $= (m_1^{rle} \wedge m_2^{rle}) \vee (m_1^{rle} \wedge m_2^{idx}) \vee (m_1^{idx} \wedge m_2^{rle}) \vee (m_1^{idx} \wedge m_2^{idx})$

 \end{myitemize} Note that the sub-operations can all be performed in parallel using multiple CUDA streams .
 The encoding of the result \textit{MaskColumn} is RLE for NOT operator, and Composite for OR and AND operators.